xanthium-enterprises/Serial-Programming-CSharp/README.md

 ## Details

-- Code an be compiled using
+- Code can be compiled using
     - **Microsoft Visual Studio Community**